SchizoDuckie/DuckieTV/EVENTS.md

  -  **episode:marked:notwatched**

     An episode has been marked as not watched.
-Observed by Trakt.TV and forwards the markaswatched call when it's configured.
+Observed by Trakt.TV and forwards the marknotwatched call when it's configured.

  -  **episode:marked:watched**

-    An episode has been marked as not watched.
-Observed by Trakt.TV and forwards the markaswatched call when it's configured.
+    An episode has been marked as watched.
+Observed by Trakt.TV and forwards the markwatched call when it's configured.

  -  **episodes:updated**